Three aspects of the MSTCI problem: Abstract

 \section{Abstract}

 Consider a connected graph $G$ and let $T$ be a spanning tree of $G$.
 Every edge $e \in G-T$ induces a cycle in $T \cup \{e\}$.
-The intersection of two distinct such cycles is the set of edges of $T$ that belong to both cycles.
-The MSTCI problem consists in finding a spanning tree that has the least number of such non-empty intersections and the \emph{instersection number} is the number of non-empty intersections of a solution.
+The intersection of two distinct cycles is the set of edges of $T$ they have in common.
+The MSTCI problem consists in finding a spanning tree that has the least number of such non-empty intersections and the \emph{intersection number} is the number of non-empty intersections of a solution.
 In this article we consider three aspects of the problem in a general context (i.e. for arbitrary connected graphs).
 The first presents two lower bounds of the intersection number.
 The second compares the intersection number of graphs that differ in one edge.
-The last is an attempt to generalize a recent result for graphs with a universal vertex.
+The last one is an attempt to generalize a recent result for graphs with a universal vertex.